Altinn/altinn-studio-docs/content/api/authentication/enterpriseuser/_index.en.md

 weight: 100
 --

 ## Overall description

-Business users is a concept where you can use a business certificate in combination with a username / password.
+Enterprise users is a concept where you can use a enterprise certificate in combination with a username and password.

-This provides users who are associated with a business that may have delegated access management roles.
+Enterprise users must be assigned roles and / or rights from the organization to which they belong, but the user can then use these the rights in machine to machine communication with Altinn without that someone in the business needs to be involved in authorization.

-## Business users in Altinn 3
+## Enterprise users in Altinn 3

-Business users in Altinn 3 can be used via regular business user login on Altinn.no with a certificate stored in a browser, but is most relevant in connection with API use.
+Enterprise users in Altinn 3 can be used via regular business user login on Altinn.no with a certificate stored in a browser but is most relevant in connection with API use.

-This is done by combining the machine port for the actual authentication of the certificate, as well as an exchange of the machine port token together with the username / password.
+This is done by combining the machine port for the actual authentication of the certificate, as well as an exchange of the machine port token together with the username and password.

-Administration of business users is documented [here] (https://altinn.github.io/docs/api/rest/kom-i-gang/virksomhetsbrukere/).
+Administration of Enterprise users is documented [here] (https://altinn.github.io/docs/api/rest/kom-i-gang/virksomhetsbrukere/).

 Login and exchange of tokens are documents here [here] (https://altinn.github.io/docs/api/rest/kom-i-gang/virksomhet/#autentisering-med-virksomhetsbruker-og-maskinporten)

 Postman example can be found [here] (https://github.com/Altinn/altinn-studio/blob/master/src/test/Postman/collections/Organization.postman_collection.json).

 Further use against the Altinn App API and Platform API is similar to having an Altinn token based on an ID port session.